 This one has 4 separate jack/XLR inputs, each with their own gain control.
 But as you can see there’s no effects unit, no compression or equalization for any channels etc. This is a bare bones interface.
 But that comes with its own benefits.
 The major benefit?
 When you plug it in to your computer, you’ll see one device, with 4 separate mic inputs to choose from.
 So, whatever you plug in to this will be digitally separated, that my friends is instant flexibility!

-Another major benefit here, this interface gives a 24-bit digital output to your computer, with a sampling rate of 192kHz, which is the current industry standard in production.
+Another major benefit here, this interface gives a 24-bit digital output to your computer, with a sampling rate of 192kHz, which is the current industry standard in production at the time of writing.

 You’ll see many dedicated audio interfaces that also support a MIDI input, here’s the midi input on the back of this one:

-That means if you’re using any kind of midi instrument (keyboard, controller etc.), you can plug that strait in to here and everything you need for your recording is all managed by one single device, minimising the number of USB’s you need to connect to your computer.
+That means if you’re using any kind of midi instrument (keyboard, controller etc.), you can plug that strait in to here and everything you need for your recording is all managed by one single device, minimising the number of USB cables you need to connect to your computer.

 It almost seems like the interface is the obvious choice, but there are a couple more important considerations to note before you jump right in and buy one.